-Daniel Hogg is an engineer in Facilities Engineering at BAE Systems Ltd and is currently based in Samlesbury, Blackburn
+Daniel Hogg works in Facilities Engineering at BAE Systems Ltd, and is based in Samlesbury, Blackburn.
+Find out what's involved in his aerospace engineering career

 How did you get your job?